 Six weeks later, he was arrested with nine other agents.
 However, the following year, he took part in a mass escape from Mauzac prison, going on to establish and lead the Lille-based 'Farmer' circuit.

 From 1943, Trotobas successfully led a sabotage campaign, targeting the Lans-Béthune railway, tool factories at Armentières, and naval depots at Boulogne and Calais.
-In June 1943, his group destroyed the Lilles-Fives locomotive works.
+In June 1943, his group damaged the Lilles-Fives locomotive works.

 Trotobas was killed in November 1943, while trying to evade arrest after the Germans extracted the address of his safe house from a captured agent.